brandur/sorg/content/drafts/acid.md

 clean up state and get everything back to normal.
-After a certain size, this sort of thing will be happening frequently, and your engineers will start to spend less time as engineers, and more time as janitors.
+After a certain size, this sort of thing will be happening frequently, and your engineers will start to spend less time as engineers, and more time as data janitors.

 !fig src="/assets/acid/pillars.jpg" caption="A grid of pillars at the Jewish Museum in Berlin.
 Real world consistency at its best."

 ## Consistency (#consistency)

-Consistency is the "C" in ACID.
+The "C" in ACID.
 It dictates that every transaction will bring a database from one valid state to another valid state; there's no potential for anything in between.

 It might be a little hard to imagine what this can do for a real world app in practice, but consider one the very